UNISYS CORPORATION (NYSE: UIS) - GuruFocus.com

 Did you lose money on investments in Unisys Corporation?
-If so, please visit Unisys Corporation Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected]ernlieb.com to discuss your rights.
+If so, please visit Unisys Corporation Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

 NEW YORK, Nov.
-15, 2022 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the securities of Unisys Corporation (“Unisys” or the “Company”) (: UIS) between August 3, 2022 and November 7, 2022, inclusive (the “Class Period”).
+22, 2022 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the securities of Unisys Corporation (“Unisys” or the “Company”) (: UIS) between August 3, 2022 and November 7, 2022, inclusive (the “Class Period”).
 The lawsuit was filed in the United States District Court for the Eastern District of Pennsylvania and alleges violations of the Securities Exchange Act of 1934.

 Unisys, together with its subsidiaries, operates as an information technology services company worldwide.
 The Company operates in Digital Workplace Solutions (DWS); Cloud and Infrastructure Solutions (C&I); and Enterprise Computing Solutions (ECS) segments.